italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI), provided in RFC YYYY, to cover multi-layer service assurance scenarios, for end-to-end customer L2VPN or L3VPN connectivity services setup over underlying transport optical paths, with specific Service Level Agreement (SLA) requirements.

-EDITORS NOTE: Replace RFC YYYY with the RFC number of \[I-D.ietf-teas-actn-poi-applicability] once it has been published.
+EDITORS NOTE: Replace RFC YYYY with the RFC number of draft-ietf-teas-actn-poi-applicability once it has been published.

    Existing IETF protocols and data models are identified for each multi-layer (packet over optical) service assurance scenario with a specific focus on